vvo/tzdb/README.md

 This is a list and npm package of:

-- "simplified" [IANA time zones](https://www.iana.org/time-zones) and their offset names
+- "simplified" [IANA time zones](https://www.iana.org/time-zones) with their alternative names like `Pacific Time` instead of `America/Los_Angeles`, along with major cities for each time zone.
-- all existing IANA time zones names
+- all existing raw IANA time zones names
-- and major cities (population > 5,000) with their associated time zones and offset names

 The data and npm packages are **automatically updated** whenever there are changes to https://www.geonames.org/ which is generated from IANA databases.